Mom's Best Recipes

 4.8

-A saucepan of classic red tomato pasta sauce simmering on a stovetop with a wooden spoon resting inside
+A pot of classic red pasta sauce simmering on the stove with a wooden spoon and fresh basil nearby

 Why It Works